benningtonparkhoa/benningtonparkhoa.github.io/events.md

 Each year, near the end of summer, Bennington Park hosts a family friendly party for all the homeowners on Bennett Court, Bridgetowne Court and Brownshire Lane.

+This years Bennington Bash will be held on September 29, 2019.

 For more details: [Bennington Bash](Bennington Bash2018 invite web page.pdf)

 ## Events:   Annual Members Meeting